rt-net/sciurus17_ros/README.en.md

 At startup, this package moves the Sciurus17 to Home Position in 5 seconds.
 At shutdown, this package decreases PID gains of the servo motors to stop motion safely.

-### sciurus17_description

-This package defines Sciurus17 model data including links and joints.
-The MoveIt packages and Gazebo require this package.

 ### sciurus17_moveit_config